You Earned a Ticket!

 How can students improve their own schools?

 Confident teachers and school leaders take time to solicit open-ended feedback from students.
 Rare schools, with care and seriousness, involve students in work that they are uniquely qualified to do: evaluating teachers to help them improve.
-As Ed100 Lesson 3.9 explains, some states require student feedback as an element of teacher evaluations, but California is not among them.
+As Ed100 Lesson 3.9 explains, some states require student feedback as an element of teacher evaluations.
+California is not among them.

 How can students influence change in California's schools statewide?

 California has several established mechanisms for students to be heard in state-level education policy settings.
 The California Association of Student Councils, a student-led youth leadership organization, organizes conferences and programs that prepare students to present proposals to lawmakers and to the State Board of Education.
 The most important are the SABE and SABLE conferences.
-The state's largest organization for student advocacy is GENup, which involves students through a network of local student-led chapters.
-ACLU of Southern California involves students through a selective program.
-All of these organizations have participated in the Ed100 Academy for Student Leaders.

 The California State Board of Education includes a voting student member appointed by the Governor.